Etex99/minecraft-datapacks/index.md

 >The amount of ore required to craft each ore block has been calculated with Fortune III yields in mind to prevent infinite farming.

 >The specific recipes are not stated here.
 They will appear in the recipe book once the player has obtained all the required resources.

+>I've always wanted to make brick houses!
+How do I sign up??

 ### Step by Step Guide for Download and Installation